-How Often Should A Thyroid Test Be Carried Out?
+How Often Should Thyroid Levels Be Checked?

 TSH is the most sensitive biomarker for thyroid function and is often used to ensure the hormone replacement therapy you are prescribed is working as effectively as it should.

 High levels of T3 and T4 often indicate an overactive thyroid, whereas low levels indicate an underactive thyroid.

 Thyroid problems can be identified by measuring the level of free T3 (FT3) in the blood.
 High levels indicate an overactive thyroid whereas low levels indicate an underactive thyroid.